OUTPATIENT US Clinical experience

 University of Texas Medical Branch (Clinical Professor)

-In the afternoon, you will participate in dermatopathology sign out and the grossing of specimens.
+In the afternoon, you will participate in dermatopathology sign out with the attending and observing the grossing of specimens.
 In the office, you may have a chance to interact with other students, residents, and fellows.
+You may also have the opportunity to deliver talks and teach other team members.

 This physician is very much involved in research.
 So, for the motivated IMG, there will be opportunities to publish case reports or articles.
 He has over 180 publications on record at PubMed.